johnolinda/relationships-small-group-study/04-two-foundation-stones.md

 **DISCUSSION QUESTION:** *According to this passage what are the two ways we are the same?
 (We are all sinners, and we are all saved through faith in Jesus Christ)*

-Worshiping God as Savior means that we acknowledge that we are sinners in relationships with other sinners.
-We remember that others are still in the middle of God's work of redemption - as we are - and that he is faithfully working in others at the best time and in the best way possible.
-None of us gets to be in relationships with finished persons.
+Worshiping God as Savior means that we acknowledge that we are sinners.
+We are sinners in relationships with other sinners.
+We remember that we are all still in the middle of God's work of redemption.
+He is working with others at the best time and in the best way possible.
+None of us gets to be in relationships with finished people.
 When we forget that we are sinners saved by grace, we become self-righteous, impatient, critical, and judgmental.
 We give in to the temptation to play God and try to change others in ways only God can.

 When we fail to worship God as Savior, we are too casual about our sin and too focused on others'.
-Our relationships are often harmed when we try to atone for our own sins while condemning others for theirs.
-When we are sinned against, we will be affected by the weaknesses and failures of others, but we need to allow God to use us as instruments in his redemptive hands rather than seek to make changes in other people whom only God can change.
+When we try to justify our own sins while condemning others' our relationships suffer.
+The weaknesses and failures of others affect us when they sin against us.
+We need to allow God to use us as tools in his hands rather than seek to make changes in other people whom only God can change.

 Are you trying to do work in someone's life that only the Savior can do?